Probing proton structure with $c \bar c$ correlations in ultraperipheral $pA$ collisions: Numerical results

+We observe that the cut due to $\varepsilon$ in Eq.(\ref{eq:Fourier_transform}) has a different impact for different models.
+In particular, it has a strong effect on the KT model in the region of small $P_T$, where the bulk of the cross section resides.
+This makes the distributions integrated over $P_T$ for the KT model very small.
+For $P_T > 2 \, \rm{GeV}$, however the results are comparable to other models.
+Eventually the value of the $\varepsilon$ could be adjusted to experimental data.

 Let us now term to transverse momentum distributions of the produced charm quarks.
 In Fig.~\ref{fig:pt} we show the differential distributions in $P_\perp$.
 We notice a considerable difference in the tail of the distributions, with the GBW glue giving the softest behaviour as expected.
 In Fig.~\ref{fig:Delta} we present the charm distribution in $\Delta_\perp$.
-As generically anticipated for diffractive scattering, such a distribution is peaked at low values of $\Delta_\perp \sim 1/B$, with $B$ being the diffractive slope.
-The HUU model somewhat stands out as it gives rise to a peak in $\Delta_\perp$ distribution that is shifted to a softer value than that for the other GTMD models considered in this work.
-In Fig.~\ref{fig:t}, we show the distribution in the Mandelstam variable
+As generically anticipated for diffractive scattering, such a distribution is peaked at low values of $\Delta_\perp \sim 1/\sqrt{B}$, with $B$ being the diffractive slope.
+The HHU model somewhat stands out as it gives rise to a peak in $\Delta_\perp$ distribution that is shifted to a softer value than that for the other GTMD models considered in this work.
+These distributions are the result of the dynamics of gluons encoded in the BK equation.
+Presumably the behaviour of the $\Delta_\perp$ distribution could be made more realistic by introducing a similar regulator function in the impact parameter variable $b_\perp$ as in Eq.~(\ref{eq:Fourier_transform}) for the dipole size $r_\perp$.
+Here however we restrain from introducing additional parameters.